oracle-livelabs/converged/obaas/setup/setup.md

 ## Task 7: Configure **kubectl** to access your Kubernetes cluster

 At the end of the previous lab, during the verification of the installation, you looked at the end of the apply log and copied a command to obtain a Kubernetes configuration file to access your cluster.
 In that lab, you used OCI CLoud Shell to confirm you could access the cluster.
 Now, you need to configure similar access from your own development machine.
-You can run that same command on your local machine, we recommend that you choose a different location for the file so it does not overwrite or interfere with any other Kubernetes configuration file you might already have on your machine.
+You can run that same command on your local machine, we recommend that you choose a different location for the file, so it does not overwrite or interfere with any other Kubernetes configuration file you might already have on your machine.

 1. Create the Kubernetes configuration file